aws-samples/aws-iam-identity-center-extensions/README.md

 - For permission set operations, uploading a new file to the S3 prefix path would map to creating a permission set, uploading a new copy of the file would map to updating the permission set, and deleting the file would map to deleting the permission set

 - Ensure your deployment account has a cloudtrail.
 If not, the solution will not be able to provision permission sets when moving in and out of OUs as these events will not register with the event bus.

+## Using nightly run and remediation feature

+If you chose to enable the nightly run feature, i.e. set `EnableNightlyRun` to `true`, then read below for information and usage instructions:

+- The nightly run feature will run daily at 23:00.
+This will determine any deviations between permission set/account assignments within AWS SSO configuration and those found in the solution (Dynamo DB tables).
+- The deviations are in two categories: 1) Unknown account assignments/permission sets.
+This is where a change has been made outside of the solution to create a new permission set/assignment and is therefore unknown to the solution.
+2) Changed permission sets (i.e. changes to attached policies, session duration tags)
+- Any deviations found will either be auto remediated or a user will be notified.

+- Set `NightlyRunRemediationMode` to `AUTOREMEDIATE` to automatically delete unknown (additional) account assignments/permissions sets, and to update changed permission sets.
+- Set `NightlyRunRemediationMode` to `NOTIFY` to be notified about any unknown account assignments/permissions sets, and changed permission sets.
+Notifications will be sent to the email that is subscribed to the SNS topic, i.e. the email set in `NotificationEmail`.

+- _Note: This feature currently looks at changes/new entities being present.
+This does not yet determine if account assignments/permission sets are missing._

 ## Security